 4. GoPro Hero 5 Black

 The difference is that it can record at higher frame rates at lower resolutions and has video stabilisation which makes video significantly less jerky.
-But as it's done electronically, it works only up to 2.7K and even then reduces the field of view by 10 percent.
-Not nearly as good as the HyperSmooth stabilisation on the Hero 7 Black.
+But as it's done electronically, it only works at up to 2.7K and even then reduces the field of view by 10%.
+Not nearly as good as the HyperSmooth 2.0 stabilisation on the Hero 8 Black.

 Two other highlights are built-in GPS and the ability to control recording (and other things) using your voice, a bit like the Amazon Echo or Siri.
-It's a good chunk cheaper than a Hero 6 or Hero 7, but it's well worth considering the DJI Osmo Action if you're spending this much.
+It's a good chunk cheaper nowadays than a Hero 6, 7 and 8, but it's well worth considering.

 Read our full Hero 5 Black review.